The Latest on Sustainability and Due Diligence

-Earlier last month the world had a glimpse into how well large companies are implementing ideals of environmental care and fair labor into their supply chains and their own operations — and alas, the results were not great.
+In 2018 the world had a glimpse into how well large companies are implementing ideals of environmental care and fair labor into their supply chains and their own operations — and alas, the results were not great.

 The Corporate Human Rights Benchmark published its assessment of 101 large companies on Nov.
 12, and identified only three that scored well against its criteria for environmental sustainability, good governance, and human rights.
 Another thirty-three scored in the middle, and 65 scored in the bottom range.

 The CHRB, a British non-governmental organization, measures how well large businesses meet a set of criteria derived from the U.N.
 Guiding Principles on Business and Human Rights.
 The grading is done against information the companies publicly disclose, and the results are meant to help institutional investors and other NGOs pressure companies to do better at ethical sourcing, fair labor, and related issues.

 Companies (and compliance officers) have good reason to reflect on those CHRB numbers.
 Numerous studies have shown that companies committed to ethical business practices reap many benefits — from higher stock prices, to better perception among customers, to better employee retention.
 Building an ethical supply chain is just good business sense.

 Moreover, institutional investors want to put their money into businesses that embrace ethical sourcing and other sound business practices.
 Socially responsible investment funds now have at least $6.5 trillion in assets under management, and activists are more likely to press their causes with environmental or social shareholder resolutions during proxy season.
 Nine such resolutions won majority support at companies earlier this year; another 18 received more than 40 percent shareholder support.

 So how might a company embrace ethical supply chains and other responsible business practices, rather than risk being on the wrong side of investor pressure and public opinion?